Last Update: March 7, 2014

 Learn more about Oklahoma's marijuana laws

 Based on reports of arrests provided by state law enforcement to the FBI, in 2011, 90%of all marijuana-related arrests were for possession.
 During the same year, over 60% of all reported rapes and nearly 90% of all moter vehicle thefts went unsolved!
-And did you know that African-Americans in Oklahoma are 2.9 times more likely than whites to be arrested for possession of marijuana, even though blacks and whites consume marijuana at similar rates?
+African Americans in Oklahoma are 2.9 times more likely than whites to be arrested for possession of marijuana, even though blacks and whites consume marijuana at similar rates.
 Check out this recent report by the ACLU on how the war on marijuana is often a war on black Americans.

 Please also take a minute to ask your legislators to end this destructive and wasteful policy by legalizing marijuana for adults and regulating it like alcohol.